 A multi-term course is a single course extending over multiple terms.
-It has one course code, which is typically designated with Part A and Part B, such as Jazz Dance I A and Jazz Dance I B.
+It has one course code, which is typically designated with Part A and Part B.

 For multi-term courses, students must enroll in, attend, and complete both parts.
 If a student drops Part B of a multi-term course, a grade of "W" ("withdrawal") will be assigned for both Part A and Part B. Tuition for the first part will not be refunded.